Victoria Rail Trail

 The Kawartha Trans Canada Trail

-The crushed limestone surface of the trail is ideal for hiking, walking and running, it is also safe for horses.
+The crushed limestone surface of the trail is ideal for hiking, walking and running, cross-country skiing and snowshoeing it is also safe for horseback riding.
 The trail is suitable for hybrid, cyclocross and long distance touring bikes.
 Enjoy this relatively flat surface free from traffic.
 Motorized vehicles are not permitted on the trail so it’s quiet and safe for all trail users.

 For more information visit http://ktct.ca/